-Last week I shared a detailed post on how to host a gift exchange virtually or in-person.
+Last week I shared a detailed post on how to host a gift exchange.
 If you need help organizing your gift exchange, be sure you read that post first.

 Today we’re getting creative, and I’m sharing Christian-themed gift exchange ideas and some general gift exchange themes.
 You’re welcome to grab an idea and make it your own.

 Gift exchange themes can add a unique twist or challenge for your participants.

 I must admit, I’m partial to the Christian-themed ideas below.
 Far too often, women’s ministry events and activities are labeled as lacking substance.
 On the surface, a gift exchange could appear to be just another fluffy, fellowship event.